TryHackMe - Eavesdropper

 $PATH and root ssh key#

-The other approach is to generate new ssh keys:
+The other approach is to generate a new ssh key:

 sshkey-gen -f ./root